A House Fellowship Dedicated to Scripture Study, Prayer, Worship, and Christian Community

 homosexuals and atheists are the norm,

-Christians, the plotters and crackpot cult.
+Christians, the plotters and crackpot cult. that we must face such persuction

 that we will not fear nor cower